striderarun/parallel-execution-engine/README.md

 A pure java library which can be used by clients to execute independent methods in parallel.
 Uses Java 8 Completable Futures, Reflection and Generics.

-* Does not use any third party libraries.
-Java 8 is a pre-requisite.
+* Java 8 is a pre-requisite.
+Uses Apache Velocity template for annotation based code generation.
+* Clients can use @Parallelizable to specify the methods to be parallelized and refer to the methods using static final String constants while building Signatures.
 * Uses flow style builder pattern to create method signatures.
 * Clients can use the library to parallelize methods with different signatures - different return types, method arguments, collections, custom classes etc.
 * Clients can also parallelize methods in different classes.
-* Since it is a pure java library, it can be used in Spring or other DI based projects as well.
+* It can be used in Spring or other DI based projects as well.
 * Clients can leverage java concurrency to parallelize method calls without worrying about the implementation.

 Example illustrating usage of the API: